Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 These events may occur at the same time, or there may be a time lapse between them.
 And, either event may precede the other.

 The seller may deliver goods, for instance, then invoice the customer and wait 30 days or more for payment.
-Or the seller may receive payment "up front," and then deliver later.
+Or the seller may be paid "up front," and then deliver later.
+For example, when a buyer leases floor space, the first payment is usually due before the occupancy period.
 For example, when a buyer leases floor space, the first payment is typically due before the occupancy period.

-Under cash basis accounting, sellers record their own expenses for delivering goods or services when they actually pay the expense.
-Similarly, sellers record cash received only when customers actually pay.
+Under cash basis accounting, sellers record their expenses for delivering goods or services when they pay the cost.
+Similarly, sellers register cash receipts only when customers pay.

-Cash Basis sellers record revenues and expenses, that is, only when they occur, even if time passes between the two events and even if they occur in different accounting periods.
+Cash Basis sellers record revenues and expenses, that is, only when they occur, even if time passes between the two events, events, including situations when they occur in different accounting periods

-Accrual Accounting Achieves Matching.
-Cash Basis Accounting Does Not.
+Accrual Accounting Achieves Matching While Cash Basis Accounting Does Not

-The generally accepted accounting principles (GAAP) for businesses in most countries, incorporate the matching concept.
-This is the idea that reported incoming revenues should be matched (reported in the same accounting period) with the expenses that bring them.
-Otherwise, reported margins and profits are misleading.
-Clearly, cash basis firms that sell "on credit" will not always achieve this kind of matching.
+The general accounting principle of "Matching" is the idea that records of incoming revenues should match (report in the same accounting period) with the expenses that bring them.
+Otherwise, income statement margins and profits are misleading.
+Cash basis firms that sell "on credit" will not always achieve this kind of matching.

 - For accrual-basis sellers, closing the sale and delivering goods or services brings two bookkeeping entries.
 These are a debit to one account and a credit to another.
 And, receiving the customer's cash payment brings another two entries.
 These, again, are debit to one account and a credit to another.

-- At the same time, accrual-basis buyers records two entries when they first owe payment, and another two entries when they pay cash.
+- At the same time, accrual-basis buyers record two entries when they first owe the payment, and another two entries when they pay cash.

 Under accrual accounting, therefore, both sellers and buyers report revenues and expenses based on each party's first pair of entries.
-They report, that is, entries showing revenue earned by the seller and cash owed by the buyer.
+They state, that is, entries showing income earned by the seller and cash owed by the buyer.

 Cash accounting works well with single-entry accounting, while accrual accounting works only with double-entry accounting.
 As a result, examples comparing cash accounting and accrual accounting are very similar to examples comparing single-entry and double-entry systems.